vrozen/MM-Lib/README.md

 ## Playing with MM
 ![AdapTower](https://github.com/vrozen/MM-Lib/raw/master/mm/doc/AdapTower.png)

-AdapTower is an academic game prototype that embeds the MM Libary, which was created with the Foundations of Digital Games (FDG) paper *"Adapting Game Mechanics with Micro-Machinations"* by Riemer van Rozen and Joris Dormans ([PDF](https://github.com/vrozen/MM-Lib/raw/master/mm/doc/fdg2014_paper_34.pdf)).
+AdapTower is an academic game prototype in the tower defense genre that embeds the MM Libary.
+It was created with the Foundations of Digital Games (FDG) paper *"Adapting Game Mechanics with Micro-Machinations"* [\[4\]](#Rozen2014).
 The paper describes a series of modifications to the game's mechanics using visual MM.
 Here we provide the game and the equivalent [textual MM](https://github.com/vrozen/MM-Lib/tree/master/mm/tests/towers) it interprets.
 The game and its mods were demoed live at FDG.
 You can download the game and try it out for yourself.

 **Installing AdapTower.**
 AdapTower runs on Windows and requires the .NET and XNA frameworks.